 Table 1.
-Computed nucleation rate parameters A and B for various groups of droplet sizes using the volume corresponding to the mean diameter of the group.
+Computed nucleation rate parameters A and B for various groups of droplet diameters using the volume corresponding to the mean diameter of the group.
 D is the mean diameter of the droplets in the group in $\mu m$ . $\beta \Delta G$ is the free energy barrier for nucleation, and J is nucleation rate computed using fit parameters in Eq.
 (6).
 Estimations of $\beta \Delta G$ and J are corresponding to a temperature of 235.5 K.

-155 note that the theoretical relationship between B and $\beta \Delta G$ reflects only the reversible work to create a nucleus at equilibrium, but the parameter B as obtained from experimental data also reflects activation energy contributions from the prefactor.
+fitted with just two free parameters, and that both parameters have a clear physical and theoretical interpretation.
+However, we note that the theoretical relationship between B and $\beta\Delta G$ reflects only the reversible work to create a nucleus at equilibrium, but the parameter B as obtained from experimental data also reflects activation energy contributions from the prefactor.
 See Section 9.2 for more explanation about this point.
+Indeed, using the expression $B = (16\pi\gamma^3 v_0^2)/(3\lambda_f^2 k_B T_m)$ and the global fit B = 1.45 in Table 1 results in $\gamma = 33$ mJ/m at 235.5 K, which is above the median value of the ice-liquid surface tension in the literature Ickes et al. (2015).

 At a temperature of 235.5 K, the global fit yields a prediction $J = 10^8 cm^{-3} s^{-1}$ for the nucleation rate, consistent with predictions from the independent fits.
-The free energy barrier at 235.5K from the global fit is 88.5 $k_BT$ .
+The free energy barrier at 235.5K from the global fit is $88.5 k_B T$ .
 This is again similar to those obtained from fits to the individual size-selected data sets (Table 1).

 Although the rate predictions show remarkable internal consistency, the inferred barriers are scattered and larger than barriers which have been inferred from other data sets (Murray et al. (2010); Shardt et al. (2022); Riechers et al. (2013)).
-Section 5, explores the effects of size dispersity on inferred rate parameters.
-Section 6, examines whether size dispersity within the narrow, but non-zero size-ranges of Atkinson et al., may still affect the inferred rate parameters.
-The discrepancy may be a consequence

-165 of theoretically unaccounted for temperature dependences within the pre-factor.
+The discrepancy may be a consequence of theoretically unaccounted for temperature dependencies within the pre-factor.
 Note that the data sets in cyan and pink Fig. 3a actually cross over each other.
 The crossover indicates that small droplets are nucleating at warmer temperatures than the larger droplets, which should not occur according to nucleation theory.
 These two anomalous curves correspond to the two most extreme estimates of A and B (upper right and lower left in Fig. 3b).
 Thus scatter in the A and B parameters, seems to be a true reflection of experiment-to-experiment variation.